JamieSGT/Fast-Formatter/README.md

 sudo chmod +x format.sh

-To add Alias to easily format cards by typing 'f' or 'format' and hitting enter edit the file:
+To add an Alias to easily format cards by typing 'f' or 'format' and hitting enter edit the file:

 ~/.bashrc